betagouv/mission-transition-ecologique/libs/etl/README.md

 Docker has been setup to easily use the package.
 It's been integrated with NX to have a very simple experience.

-From the root project directory or the etl directory, you can nx run update:database
+From the root project directory or the etl directory, you can `npm run etl:build`
+`npm run update:database`

 You can check the full list of commands from the libs/etl/project.json file

 # How to contribute

-Docker has been setup only to ensure a controlled deployment.
-Right now, you must rebuild the docker image each time your code change to test it.

-Instead, we recommend, setting up a local python virtual environment :

-All the commands below should be executed in libs/etl

-To create your virtual environment : python -m venv .venv

-To use it :
-. ./.venv/bin/activate

-To install the packages :
-pip install -r requirements.txt

-After a package update, and after a verification that it does not break anything, to ensure that everyone is using the same packages : pip freeze > requirements.txt
+The docker setup is usable in a development settings.
+After running `npm run etl:build`, you can simply modify the python file and execute them inside the docker environement using `npm run update:database`

+If you are proposing an unrequested contribution, please start by opening an issue in the following [github repository](https://github.com/betagouv/mission-transition-ecologique).
+If your contribution is answering an issue of the repository, feel free to directly open a pull request which will be reviewed by a member of the project.

-## To test locally or to work on the scripts
+### To test locally or to work on the scripts

-- in your environnement, variable set TEST=true
+- in the .env file, set the variable `TEST=True`

-Possible improvements :

-- setup a fixed python version for all devs
-- use a docker test database instead of a test schema in the production database.